BrightcoveLearning/play-2019-techathon/docs/intro.md

 Now you can upload your content to the `signedUrl`.
 We have provided a utility method in `src/oauthUtils.js` called `makeS3Call` that will make the request without passing it through the OAuth proxy as that is not needed in this case.
 You can do a simple `PUT` request with the `body` option set to the video data.

-If the `PUT` request succeeded, then you can now use the [Dynamic Ingest API][https://docs.brightcove.com/dynamic-ingest-api/v1/doc/index.html#operation/AccountsVideosIngestRequestsByAccountIdAndVideoIdPost] Ingest Videos and Assets operation to ingest the uploaded video.
+If the `PUT` request succeeded, then you can now use the [Dynamic Ingest API Ingest Videos and Assets][ingest-videos] operation to ingest the uploaded video.

 ```js
 const postVideoIngest = function(videoId, ingestUrl) {